California Cosmetology Career Info

 - Improving your consultation and communication skills

 - Safely and appropriately using cosmetology tools

 - The physiology of hair, nails, and skin (i.e., recognizing disorders and diseases)

 Employment Opportunities for Cosmetologists in California

 With cities like Los Angeles and San Francisco constantly attracting thousands of budding actresses, actors, and models, the potential for licensed cosmetologists to find employment in California may be higher than it is in other states.
-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for cosmetologists across the U.S. is expected to increase 13 percent between 2016 and 2026.* In addition, the BLS provides statistics showing that California employs the highest number of hairdressers, hair stylists, and cosmetologists in America.**
+According to the Occupational Outlook Handbook, employment opportunities for cosmetologists across the U.S. are expected to increase eight percent between 2018 and 2028.
+In addition, data from the Occupational Employment Statistics program shows that California employs the highest number of hairdressers, hair stylists, and cosmetologists in America.